rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 >
 > Suggested by @manishearth.
 Useful for identifying problems within project governance.

-### I feel positive about my team/working group/project group leadership and governance structure.
+### In general I feel positive about the governance structure and leadership of the teams, project groups, and working groups I participate in.

 **Skip if not a member of the Rust Project.**